gregology/gregology.github.io/_posts/2019-03-29-personal-vpn.md

 ### 4) Browse freely!

-You can ensure you're safely connected to your VPN by visiting [iplocation.net](https://iplocation.net) or running `$ curl ip.gho.st` from your local terminal (it should show the ip address of your VPN server).
+You can ensure you're safely connected to your VPN by visiting [ipleak.net](https://ipleak.net/) and checking for DNS leaks.
+Leaks occur when DNS requests are not tunnelled through the VPN.
+If you identify leaks, ensure that DNS settings are not manually set in your network settings.